ERO Assistance: (919) 814-1500

 Tax Years That Can Be E-Filed – Current year and 2 prior years

-State Only Return Requirements – North Carolina state returns can be filed with the federal return or if the federal return was previously accepted, sent state-only through the Federal/State Electronic Filing Program.
+State Only Return Requirements – North Carolina state returns can be filed with the federal return or sent unlinked from the federal return.

 Electronic Signatures – N/A